 - Delhi Villages

-As someone who hails from a village, which is Anandpur in Haryana, this issue has been close to my heart and I have continually tried to bring attention to it through massive rallies and padyatras.
-My endeavor began in Alipur, where 19 villages sought fair compensation for the lands acquired from them.
-Surprisingly it was found that the market prices for the lands had gone up to Rs.
+As someone who hails from a village, which is Anandpur in Haryana, I have continually tried to bring attention to it through rallies and padyatras.
+The work began in Alipur, where 19 villages were seeking fair compensation for the lands acquired from them.
+It was discovered that the market prices for the lands had gone up to Rs.
 3 crore per acre and the Delhi government's offer was a paltry sum of Rs.
 75 lakhs per acre.
-They received a smidgen for the agricultural lands, fields and farms that were taken away from them, killing their primary basis of livelihood, and then resold for huge profits.
+They received a smidgen for their agricultural lands which were then resold for huge profits.
 Adding to the villagers' woes, the government brought in a provision that the farmers who owned up to 8 acres would have to sell all their land as one, restricting their option of selling it in smaller chunks.
 The government's insensitivity to these villagers was stark and rude.
-It is surprising to find that in the master plan 2021, DDA does not show any population in these villages, though people have been living there since 1908.
-Interestingly, 19 of these villages where no population was shown have municipal roads in it.
-Furthermore several of these lands were declared fit for agriculture so it does not allow the villagers to set-up shops or homes.
+It is also surprising that in the master plan 2021, DDA does not show any population in these villages, though people have been living there since 1908.
+Nineteen of these villages where no population was shown have municipal roads in it.
+Further, many of these lands were declared fit for agriculture so it does not allow the villagers to set-up shops or homes.

-Raising the pitch further, I also brought up the issue of property tax.
-I strongly felt that it was unfair to make people pay for the amenities they never received.
-In 2010 I led a delegation of representatives from the City's 369 villages to meet the Municipal Commissioner K.S.
+Another issue is that of property tax.
+I find it is unfair to make people pay for the amenities they never receive.
+I led a delegation of representatives of 369 villages and met the Municipal Commissioner K.S.
 Mehra.
 We demanded the abolition of property tax, by amending Delhi Municipal Corporation Act.
 I reasoned that if income from agriculture is exempt from tax then it is irrational to levy property tax on that land.
-The fact is that no tax was recovered from the original residents of the rural areas before 2004.
-I appealed to the MCD to immediately suspend the sending of notices to the villagers as several officials were found threatening the people with MCD notices to take money.
+In fact no tax was recovered from the original residents of the rural areas before 2004.
+I appealed to the MCD to immediately suspend the sending of notices to the villagers as several officials were found threatening the people with MCD notices.
 The occurrence of this atrocity was admitted by the Commissioner himself.
 I also sought a meeting of an assembly house to pass a resolution in this regard so that no taxes could be levied on the villages.
-Emphasis needs to be given on offering government jobs, under special quota, to the original residents of these villages.
+Emphasis needs to be given on offering government jobs to the original residents of these villages under special quota.
 The same quota could be extended for educational opportunities as well.